Ricardo-Mera-Ciudad/Interview-FAQS/README.md

 - Add external images to answers to make the explanation more graphical.
 - Save test results in the user's profile.
 - Test the code using libraries such as Jest or Jasmine
+- Give the user the option to upload their profile image

 ## Steps followed when installing the project and recommendations